-Symposium D focuses on the synthesis, characterization, and performance (both in vitro and in vivo) of coatings and modified surfaces designed for biomedical applications (biomaterials, bioimplants, biosensors, general health care, etc.).
-The symposium will be devoted to create a platform, a friendly hub, to promote some research discussions between material scientists, coating performers, and clinicians.
+This Symposium focuses on the synthesis, characterization, and performance (both in vitro and in vivo) of coatings and modified surfaces designed for biomedical applications (biomaterials, bioimplants, biosensors, general health care, etc.).
+The symposium will be devoted to creating a platform, a friendly hub, to promote some research discussions between material scientists, coating performers, and clinicians.
 Papers are solicited in areas related to: bioactive and biocompatible coatings for implants (orthopedic, dental, spinal, etc.), cardio-vascular stents, drug delivery and biosensing; hydroxyapatite coatings; biomimetic and bio-inspired coatings; anti-bacterial, anti-biofouling and eluting coatings; blood-compatible coatings; electrospun coatings; biofunctionalization of materials surfaces such as tissue engineering scaffolds by wet chemical and plasma methods; cell-surface interactions; bio-lubrication and bio-tribology; and processing and characterization of biomaterial surfaces.
-Concerning the interactions between the coating and the medium, some investigations were dedicated to study the corrosion degradation of the substrate.
+Concerning the interactions between the coating and the medium, some investigations were dedicated to studying the corrosion degradation of the substrate.
 Moreover, some opening fields are focused on the effect of the coating on the biological behavior, as cells growth, cells adhesion, etc. Some contributions in the fields of retrieval implant analysis, the release of metal ions/particles, smart/intelligent surfaces and potential clinical concerns will be also considered.
-A new key-interest is about 3D printing.
-Additive manufacturing requires most of the time some surface coatings in order to promote osseointegration and more generally biocompatibility.
-The D symposium will have a look at this new area.
+A new key interest is 3D printing.
+Additive manufacturing requires most of the time some surface coatings to promote osseointegration and more generally biocompatibility.
+The D Symposium will have a look at this new area.

 D1.
 Surface Coating and Surface Modification in Biological Environments